clamp123/clamp123.github.io/asd-projects/pong/README.md

 # Grade Rubric and Schedule

-## Best Practices (30 points)
+## Best Practices (25 points)

 1. All code in proper sections (setup, core, helpers, etc.) - 5 points
-2. Use objects to store data - 5 points
 3. Use comments to describe setup and functions - 5 points
 4. Avoid magic numbers - 5 points
 5. Use helper functions to separate concerns - 5 points
 6. Generalize functions (i.e. only one collision detection function for all ball-paddle collisions; hard-coding to check both in a single function doesn't count) - 5 points

-## Program Content (70 points)
+## Program Content (75 points)

-### Week 1
+### Week 1 Tasks

 1. Get the ball, paddles, and two score boxes to display on screen - 10 points
 2. Declare variables to store the data for the program - 5 points
-3. Respond to keyboard events - 15 points
-4. Update paddle positions - 5 points
-5. Handle paddle-wall collisions - 5 points

-### Week 2

-1. Use a factory function to create objects - 5 points
+3. Use a factory function to create objects - 5 points
+4. Register keyboard events - 10 points

+### Week 2 Tasks

-2. Get the ball moving at game start (should be random to a degree) - 5 points
+1. Get the ball moving at game start (should be random to a degree) - 5 points
+2. Update paddle and ball positions - 5 points
+3. Make keyboard events react to the proper keys - 10 points
-3. Handle ball-wall collisions (non-scoring) - 5 points
+4. Handle paddle-wall collisions and ball-wall collisions - 10 points

+### Week 3 Tasks

-4. Handle scoring (increase score and reset ball) - 5 points
+1. Handle scoring (increase score and reset ball) - 5 points

-### Week 3

-1. Handle ball-paddle collisions - 5 points
+2. Handle ball-paddle collisions - 5 points
-2. End the game after a certain score (no more than 11) - 5 points
+3. End the game after a certain score (at least 3) - 5 points

-# Helpful Code
+# Helpful Code and Advice

-Below are some code we've written in the past that may be helpful to you in this project:
+Below are some helpful hints and suggestions that will hopefully aid you in this project.
+These hints will be broken up by weekly tasks.

+## Week 1

-### HTML for Game Items:
+<details> <summary> HTML for Game Items: </summary>

 Open the `index.html` file.
 You should see this in the body: